-Most readers agree that a memoir is usually a better choice, because it’s more personal and reads more like a novel.
+Most readers agree that a memoir is usually a better choice because it’s more personal and reads more like a novel.

 Read a lot of memoirs or autobiographies

-You will learn a lot by reading the autobiography or memoir of someone you admire.
+If you wish to write a memoir or autobiography, you would learn a lot by reading the autobiography or memoir of someone you admire.
 Pick a hero you adore and read up on them.
 Most celebrities have written a few books (or hired a ghostwriter to do so for them).
 Reading these personal accounts will help you figure out how to structure your book.

 It’s a good idea to read each book twice.
 Read it the first time for pleasure, then read it a second time to thoroughly review how the author communicated her thoughts to you.
-Could you really empathize with what she went through in the story?
+Could you empathize with what she went through in the story?
 If so, analyze how the author achieved her goal.